Israeli forces battle Hamas around Gaza City, as military says 800,000 have fled south

 UNRWA head Philippe Lazzarini accused Israel of “collective punishment” of the Palestinians, and of forcing their displacement from northern Gaza to the south, where they are still not safe.

+The agency, which hundreds of thousands of people in Gaza rely on for basic services even in normal times, says 64 of its staff have been killed since the start of the war, including a man killed alongside his wife and eight children in a strike late Monday.

+“This is the highest number ever of U.N. aid workers killed in any conflict around the world in such a short time,” spokesperson Juliette Touma told The Associated Press.
+“UNRWA will never be the same without these colleagues.”

-The war has also threatened to ignite other fronts.
+The war has also threatened to ignite even heavier fighting on other fronts.
 Israel and Lebanon’s Hezbollah militant group have traded fire on a daily basis along the border, and Israel and the U.S. have struck targets in Syria linked to Iran, which supports Hamas, Hezbollah and other armed groups in the region.

-The military said it shot down a drone outside Israeli airspace on Tuesday near the Red Sea city of Eilat, without providing further details.
-Earlier this month, a U.S. Navy destroyer in the Red Sea, intercepted three cruise missiles and several drones launched toward Israel by Iran-backed Houthi rebels in Yemen.
+The military said it shot down what appeared to be a drone near the southernmost city of Eilat and intercepted a missile over the Red Sea on Tuesday, neither of which entered Israeli airspace.
+It did not say who launched them, but earlier this month, a U.S. Navy destroyer in the Red Sea intercepted three cruise missiles and several drones launched toward Israel by Iran-backed Houthi rebels in Yemen.

 In the occupied West Bank, where Israeli-Palestinian violence has also surged, the army demolished the family home of Saleh al-Arouri, a senior Hamas official exiled over a decade ago.
 Ali Kaseeb, head of the local council in the village of Aroura, said the home had been vacant for 15 years.